Architecture: Feeling good about doing Nothing.

-Consulting with disciplines and experts who know more than them (this would mean admitting that someone knows more than them)
+Effectively consulting with disciplines and experts who know more than them (this would mean admitting that someone knows more than them)

 Generating and developing creative ideas in a methodical, process-oriented, replicable manner.

-Communicating / presenting their work, ideas and intentions to other people.
+Communicating / Presenting their work, ideas and intentions to other people.

 Advertising, marketing and soliciting work